HN Debrief

 • nightpool #1

-Deterrence depends more on certainty and speed than on maximal monitoring or maximal punishment.
+Deterrence depends more on certainty than severity

 Attribution: